Yuri (genre): Outside of Japan

 The first company to release lesbian-themed manga in North America was Yuricon's publishing arm ALC Publishing.
 Their works include Rica Takashima's Rica 'tte Kanji!?
 (1995–1996) and their annual yuri manga anthology Yuri Monogatari, both of which were published in 2003.
 The latter collects stories by American, European, and Japanese creators, including Akiko Morishima, Althea Keaton, Kristina Kolhi, Tomomi Nakasora, and Eriko Tadeno.
 These works range from fantasy stories to more realistic tales dealing with themes such as coming out and sexual orientation.

 Besides ALC Publishing, the Los Angeles-based Seven Seas Entertainment has also incurred in the genre, with the English version of well-known titles such as Kashimashi: Girl Meets Girl (2004–2007) and Strawberry Panic!
 (2003–2007).
 On October 24, 2006, Seven Seas announced the launch of their specialized yuri manga line, which includes titles such as Strawberry Panic!, The Last Uniform (2004–2006), and Comic Yuri Himes compilations such as Voiceful (2004–2006) and First Love Sisters (2003–2008).
 Between 2011 and 2013, the now-defunct JManga released several yuri titles to its digital subscription platform, before terminating service on March 13, 2013.
 As of 2017, Viz Media and Yen Press began publishing yuri manga, with Tokyopop following in 2018.
 Kodansha Comics announced its debut into publishing both yuri and BL manga in 2019, as well as Digital Manga launching a new imprint specializing in yuri dōjin manga.

 As yuri gained further recognition outside Japan, some artists began creating original English-language manga that were labeled as yuri or having yuri elements and subplots.
 Early examples of original English-language yuri comics include Steady Beat (2003) by Rivkah LaFille and 12 Days (2006) by June Kim, which were published between 2005 and 2006.
-Additionally, more English-developed visual novels and indie games have marketed themselves as yuri games.
-Some of these games include Highway Blossoms (2016) and Heart of the Woods (2019), both developed by Studio Élan.
-This has been aided by the Yuri Game Jam, a game jam established in 2015 that takes place annually.
+Additionally, more original English-language visual novels and indie games have marketed themselves as yuri games, such as Highway Blossoms (2016) and Heart of the Woods (2019), both developed by Studio Élan.

 By the mid-2010s, yuri video games also began to be officially translated into English.
 In 2015, MangaGamer announced they would be releasing A Kiss for the Petals, the first license of a yuri game to have an English translation.
-MangaGamer went on to publish Kindred Spirits on the Roof in 2016, which was one of the first adult visual novels to be released uncensored on the Steam store.
+MangaGamer went on to publish Kindred Spirits on the Roof in 2016, which was one of the first erotic video games to be released uncensored on the Steam store.